-• For more information, see Displaying Active Directory groups for Azure Active Directory groups on page 191.
+• Displaying Active Directory groups for Azure Active Directory groups on page 203

 Adding Azure Active Directory groups to Azure Active Directory groups

 Use this task to add a group to another group.
 This means that the groups can be hierarchically structured.